Holding Absence: Line-up changes and the release of Holding Absence (2018–2019)

-2020–2022: Singles, The Greatest Mistake of My Life and The Lost & the Longing EP
+Singles, The Greatest Mistake of My Life and The Lost & the Longing EP (2020–2022)

 On 27 March 2020, the band released a new single entitled "Gravity".
 On 17 April 2020, the band followed up with the release another new single "Birdcage", in conjunction with the release of a 7" picture disc including both "Gravity" and "Birdcage".

 On 21 October 2020, the band announced their second full-length album, The Greatest Mistake of My Life, and released its first single "Beyond Belief".
 With the release of the second single "Afterlife" on 15 January 2021, Holding Absence announced the departure of bassist James Joseph on amicable terms.
 On 19 March 2021, the third and final single from the album, "In Circles" was released.
 The Greatest Mistake of My Life was released on 16 April 2021.
 It was elected by Loudwire as the 7th best rock/metal album of 2021, and the 5th best rock/metal album of 2021 by Kerrang.

 On 8 June 2022, the band released a new single "Aching Longing", and announced a split EP with Alpha Wolf entitled The Lost & the Longing, set to be released on 15 August 2022 via SharpTone and Greyscale Records.
 On 3 August 2022, the band released their second single "Coffin" from the EP.

-2023–present: The Noble Art of Self Destruction
+The Noble Art of Self Destruction (2023–2025)

 On 1 April 2023, in Leipzig, Germany on tour with Electric Callboy, the band debuted the first single "A Crooked Melody" live off of their at the time unannounced new album, with the single being released soon thereafter on 6 April.
 On 17 May, the band posted a teaser on social media which consisted of the previous albums' artwork be slowly torn off to reveal the corner of the new album cover.

 On 19 May, the second single "False Dawn" was released, along with the band announcing their third album The Noble Art of Self Destruction, to be released on 25 August 2023 via SharpTone Records.
 On 23 June, the third single "Honey Moon" was released.
 On 21 July, a fourth single "Scissors" was released.

 Vocalist and lyricist Lucas Woodland explained the meaning behind the album cover on social media mentioning it to be a completion of a trilogy, embracing oneself and it being like an art project.
 In an interview with Rock Sound, he went into further depth behind the album title and artwork, mentioning how be was inspired by the Japanese art style of kintsugi of infusing glue with gold in how hardships in life can make you learn and grow as a person, and how you can learn from self-destruction no matter hard it may be and find something beautiful within it.

 On 28 October 2024, it was announced that long-time drummer Ashley Green had parted ways with the band "for the foreseeable future", with the reason seemingly being related to touring.

 On 20 June 2025, Woodland was featured on the song "Bite My Tongue" by American independent rock band Halocene.